nuxencs/seasonpackarr/README.md

 ```

 Next you need to go to the `Actions` tab and select qBittorrent as the `Client` and your Sonarr pre import category\
 in the `Category` field.
-Last but not least, you should enable `Skip Hash Check` to catch the initial swarm.
+Last but not least, you should enable `Skip Hash Check` to catch the initial swarm.\

+> **Warning**
+> **If you are doing this, you currently need to have all episodes of the pack downloaded already, otherwise the\
+season pack torrent will error in your qBittorrent client.**
+>